erichschroeter/reqtangle/reqgather/README.md

 BDD works great for communicating human intent through scenarios that can be broken up into individual steps which are then converted to code that executes the actual software of which the BDD scenario was intended to communicate.
 As you may be able to see, BDD scenarios are a great way to formalize requirements agreed upon among humans.
 Those formalized requirements can then be broken down to the actual code that implements them.

+## How to trace requirements down to the source code
+How do projects know that a feature its users expect to exit actually exists?
+In fact how does the project actually know that that feature is expected?
+This information that should exist within a project's documentation, which can include the RFC's that spawned the features themselves.
+There needs to be a way to identify specific requirements.
+For example, requirement identifiers can exist within comments like `// [REQ1234]`.
+But, just by having a tag within a source file doesn't do much since all it really does is say, "Hey, there's a requirement being implemented within this file".
+We want to be able to say, "There's a requirement being satisfied in this file via these specific lines of code".
+So, perhaps a better example could be `// [REQ1234:+6]`.
+This example could indicate, "REQ1234 is satisfied by the following 6 lines of code".

 [0]: https://travis-ci.org